mincrmatt12/MSign/bmap/README.md

 # bmap

 Essentially just the bitmap converter in fnter -- takes a png, searches for areas without transparency and maps them.

+# testfnt

+Small program to interact with the fonts from fnter When configuring tell it the font to use with `-DTESTFNT_FONT_FILE=/some/font/file -DTESTFNT_FONT_SIZE=12`.